In Conversation with Nipun Marya: Unpacking the power and pricing of the flagship iQOO 15 - BusinessToday

 Business Today: Nipun, you obviously have made a fantastic device with an incredible amount of power.
 At this point, I have to ask, is there any game right now that you think can make the phone struggle?

 Nipun Marya: I don't think so.
 In fact, we are looking forward to more games supporting ray tracing, because we believe we have made a phone which is truly capable of not just playing but also playing nicely.
-Because with this also, we have now added the game live stream assistant.
+Because of this, we have now added the game live stream assistant.
 For pro gamers and streamers, this was a major requirement, and no Android phone is able to solve it right now, so we have solved that as well.
-Hence, we think for any gamer, this is going to be a dream.
+Hence, we think that for any gamer, this is going to be a dream.

 Business Today: Your favourite game that you like to play on the iQOO 15?